-- Mind Time Kit - Designed to help you practice mindfulness with your child which can be so beneficial for their sleep and so much more.
-Our Mind Time Kit for Kids gives you the tools to create a variety of meditation experiences with your children, plus our Parent’s Guidebook walks you through how to help take your child through a meditation with options for children from 2 years old through to teens.
+- Mind Time Kit - Designed to help you practice mindfulness and meditation with your child which can be so beneficial for their sleep and so much more.
+Our Mind Time Kit for Kids gives you the tools to create a variety of kids sleep meditation experiences, plus our Parent’s Guidebook walks you through how to help take your child through a meditation with options for children from 2 years old through to teens.
 This can really help your child learn to calm and quieten the mind allows to relax more quickly, and sleep more easily.
 To begin, you could try incorporating the Kit as part of your evening ritual once a week - like on a Sunday evening or after a challenging school day.

 It's also good to remember that kids do tend to stay in deep sleep longer than adults while they’re growing.
 Sleep talking, night terrors, bed wetting or sleep walking are all ‘deep sleep’ stage issues, so disruptions can be common - and distressing - for both of you.
 This can be helped by ensuring your child is not too stressed or overtired by the time they fall asleep.